-Banana is one of the most important crops worldwide.
+Bananas are one of the most important crops worldwide.
 They are the fifth largest agricultural commodity in world trade after cereals, sugar, coffee, and cocoa.
 Banana cultivation is a profit-making farming practice worldwide.
 Major banana-producing countries are India, Brazil, China, and Ecuador.

 The major advantage of this fruit is its availability around the year.
 India leads the world in banana production with an annual output of about 16.820 mt.
-The scientific name of banana is Musa sp.
-In addition, banana is nutritious food and have medicinal value.
+The scientific name of the banana is Musa sp.
+In addition, banana is a nutritious food and have medicinal value.

 Health Benefits of Banana